 - To send you communications which you have requested and that may be of interest to you.
 These may include information about the camps, activities, appeals, other fundraising activities;

 - To process a grant or application for a role;

 - To enable us to provide a voluntary service for the benefit of the public in a particular geographical area as specified in our charitable aims and articles;

 What is the legal basis for processing your personal data?

 Most of our data is processed because it is necessary for our legitimate interests, or the legitimate interests of a third party.
-Our legitimate interests include provision of activity holidays, school visits, training events and communication connected to our activities.
+An example of this would be our safeguarding work to protect children and adults at risk.
 We will always take into account your interests, rights and freedoms.

 Some of our processing is necessary for compliance with a legal obligation.
 For example, we are required to seek DBS check on all our staff and volunteers, and to publish certain amalgamated data in our annual accounts.

 We may also process data if it is necessary for the performance of a contract with you, or to take steps to enter into a contract.
 An example of this would be processing your data in connection with signing up for one of our holiday camps.

 Where one of these legal bases is not appropriate, we may first obtain your consent to that use.

 Sharing your personal data